1.EQB Inc.

 Frequently Asked Questions

-Over the past year, Canadian Natural Resources has achieved an impressive return of 55.77%.
-This strong performance highlights its potential as a solid investment in the energy sector.
+Over the past year, Power Corporation of Canada has achieved a return of 30.69%.
+This performance highlights its potential as a solid investment option in the financial services sector.